Types of Crushers: Cone, Jaw, Impact, Gyratory and more

 Cone crushers

-Roller crushers
+Roll crushers

-A roller crusher reduces material by compressing it between two turning cylinders, parallel to each other.
+A roll (or roller) crusher reduces material by compressing it between two turning cylinders, parallel to each other.
 The cylinders are mounted horizontally, with one resting on strong springs and the other framed permanently.
 Material is then fed between the two.
 Changing the distance between the rollers allows you to control the desired material output size.
 Each cylinder is easily adjusted and lined with manganese for maximum long-term wear.
 Roller crushers typically deliver fine material output and are not suitable for hard or abrasive materials.

 Hammer mills and impact crushers